Finding a suitable, comfortable cassette toilet for your RV camper is crucial.

 Check your campground and RV dump station requirements, as some mandate that only green can be used.

-Pink chemicals are also available, but these aren’t for the waste tank.
+Pink or drop-in chemicals are also available, but these aren’t for the waste tank.
 They are additives for the flush tank that improve the fragrance of your toilet.
 They aren’t needed, so it’s up to you.

 Cassette Toilets and Toilet Paper

-We use a separate bin in our onboard bathroom and use biodegradable and slightly scented dog poop bags.
+We use a separate bin in our onboard bathroom and biodegradable and slightly scented dog poop bags.

 A cassette toilet is a good option if you can’t afford the upgrade to a composting toilet.
 They’re a step up from a portable toilet and a leap forward from a low-cost and less sanitary option.